 - Need-Payoff Questions: The most successful salespeople use this fourth type of question during their investigating stage.
 Essentially, this question helps your buyers tell you how they need and will use your product or service.
 “How would an extra 10% in production capabilities help you?” or “If you freed up an extra half a day each week, what would that do for your business?” or “What impact would an increase of 15% in conversions mean to your yearly budget?”

 Can you see the power in these questions?
 Can you identify ways in which these types of questions will help your sales and business?
 As we dive further into sales training, I will be covering one of my favorite steps:

 Obtaining Commitment.
 Sure, closing the sale is about commitment, but what else can you get your customer to do as you move the sale along?
 I cover three levels of commitment objectives for your sales calls as well as examples of commitment objectives in my training.
-And to test how well commitment objectives work, I have an offer for you.
-I will be sending an email with my top ten commitment objectives you can use today, but ONLY to those people that enter their name in the box below:

 How Can YOU use SPIN Selling in Your Business?

 Start listing your questions today!
 I would suggest you outline the top ten problems your customers have and questions to uncover the details and severity of those problems.
 Then map out how you will use these in your next sales calls.
 The info below was all adapted from the SPIN Sellingbook.

 - What do you see as your objectives in this area?

 - What sort of business do you run?